Christian theology

-Christian theology is the theology of Christian belief and practice.
-Such study concentrates primarily upon the texts of the Old Testament and of the New Testament, as well as on Christian tradition.
+Christian theology is the theology – the systematic study of the divine and religion – of Christian belief and practice.
+It concentrates primarily upon the texts of the Old Testament and of the New Testament, as well as on Christian tradition.
 Christian theologians use biblical exegesis, rational analysis and argument.
 Theologians may undertake the study of Christian theology for a variety of reasons, such as in order to: